 STEM education is a priority for all of the ATS STEM partners and each country/region is already engaged in implementing specific policy actions as well as activities to promote the development of STEM knowledge and competences across their educational sectors.
-STEM also considers the role of assessment and develops guidelines for effective, formative, and summative assessments, which help the teacher to better understand STEM education goals.
-Countries are evaluating where the digital aspect fits within these undertakings.
+The project also considers the role of assessment and develops guidelines for effective, formative, assessments, to aid the teacher to better understand STEM education goals.
+Developing and embedding digital approaches to assessment are integral to the work of the project.

 STEM education can eliminate the traditional barriers between science, technology, engineering and mathematics.
 This reflects the ‘real world’ where individuals draw on a wide range of integrated skills from overlapping knowledge bases to solve problems.
-An integrated curriculum could provide opportunities for more relevant, less fragmented and more stimulating experiences for learners.
-However, it is difficult to implement as the traditional segmented approach to the delivery of curriculum subjects has dominated the educational system.
+Therefore an integrated curriculum could provide opportunities more relevant, less fragmented and more stimulating experiences for learners.
+However, it is difficult to implement as the traditional segmented approach to the delivery of curriculum subjects has dominated educational systems.